Programme

 Russia under western sanctions in UN climate negotiations and global climate politics

-Panel 1B-7: The multilayered resistance on Stalinism
+Panel 1B-7: The Multilayered Resistance on Stalinism

-Chair: Dmitri Frolov (Independent Researcher)
+Chair: Dmitri Frolov (Participating in Individual Capacity)

 Discussant: Una Bergmane (Aleksanteri Institute, University of Helsinki, Finland)